 Quickly identifying the overall type of a bird is essential for proper identification, and wading birds can be easy to distinguish.
 A wide range of bird species are loosely classified as waders, including:

-Some field guides may also classify some shorebirds, particularly avocets, as waders, along with gulls or terns, and they do share some characteristics with more widely recognized wading birds.
+Some field guides may also classify some shorebirds, particularly avocets, like waders, along with gulls or terns, and they do share some characteristics with more widely recognized wading birds.

 Wading Bird Geography